-To deal with this problem, one way of enabling the TV's picture sizing feature is to use a different means of connecting the device to the TV, such as using the component video input or composite video input on your TV.
+But if this option is not available to you, one way of getting around the issue is to connect the device to the TV a different way, such as using the component video input or composite video input on your TV.
 The downside of this, however, is that you will loose some picture quality.
 See How Is My TV Hooked Up?.

 Why does my TV picture not fit the screen?